-- Have a board certified Pain Management Specialist who is the only prescriber of pain medications; the specialist will also: - Provide RAMP with an evaluation including history and alternatives tried in the past - Provide regular reports regarding the participant - Agree to comply with a Pain Management Plan which is developed with the Pain Management Specialist and/or the Addiction Specialist.
-The Pain Management Plan must include: - o Identification of pain precipitants and stressors - Use of non-pharmacological, non-opioid analgesic interventions to manage the pain
+- A board certified Pain Management Specialist who is the only prescriber of pain medications; the specialist will also: - o Provide RAMP with an evaluation including history and alternatives tried in the past - o Provide regular reports regarding the participant

+• Agree to comply with a Pain Management Plan which is developed with the Pain Management Specialist and/or the Addiction Specialist.

+The Pain Management Plan must include:

-- The inclusion of adjunctive approaches to the management of pain, that may include acupuncture, massage, physical therapy, and other appropriate measures - Clear indications for when the client shall use the mood/mind altering medications - A plan to handle break-through pain
+- o Identification of pain precipitants and stressors - o Use of non-pharmacological, non-opioid analgesic interventions to manage the pain - The inclusion of adjunctive approaches to the management of pain, that may include acupuncture, massage, physical therapy, and other appropriate measures - Clear indications for when the client shall use the pain medications - o A plan to handle break-through pain

-Participants with conditions requiring the long-term use of mood/mind altering medications must sign the Chronic Pain Management Agreement.
+Participants with conditions requiring the long-term use of pain medications must sign the Chronic Pain Management Agreement.
 The Chronic Pain Management Agreement outlines how the client facilitates his or her health care between a pain management provider, addiction specialist, neuropsychologist, and therapist.